 - Cinnamon: this is a cinnamon cookie, so use the best one you can afford.

-- Cream of tartar: the ingredient that sets these cookies apart and makes them what they are.
-So there's no substitute.
-If you leave it out, you have cinnamon cookies, not snickerdoodles.
+- Cream of tartar is the ingredient that sets these cookies apart and makes them what they are.
+There's no substitute.
+If you leave it out, you have cinnamon cookies, not Snickerdoodles.

-- Make ahead: these cookies keep well for several days, so you can make them a few days before you plan to eat or gift them.
+- Make ahead: These cookies stay well for several days, so you can make them a few days before you plan to eat or gift them.

-- Large batch: you can double the recipe (a good idea if making lots of these cookies for the holidays) and use the stand mixer to make the dough.
+- Large batch: You can double the recipe (a good idea if you are baking for the holidays) and use the stand mixer to make the dough.

-- Size: I use a cookie dough scoop that's 1,57 inches (4cm), the small one of this cookie scoop set).
+- Size: I use a cookie dough scoop that's 1,57 inches (4cm) in diameter, the small one of this cookie scoop set).
 If you use a larger one, the cookies will take a few more minutes to bake, and the recipe will render fewer cookies.

 Related recipes you might like: